yahiarefaiea/rapida/packages/rapida-rest-calls/readme.md

 # Rapida REST Calls

-An abstraction helper for http calls that returns an api endpoints for each entity you create in a consistent way.
+An abstraction helper for http calls that returns api endpoints for each entity you create in a consistent way.

 This package is part of [Rapida](https://github.com/nuotron/rapida).